Texas Style Oven Brisket Recipe

 In my opinion, slowly smoked brisket is the absolute best brisket available.
-It’s tender and rich with pink smoke rings around each piece, and a thick chewy bark.
+It’s tender and rich with pink smoke rings around each piece and thick chewy bark.

 However, as most of us don’t own an outdoor smoking cabinet, we’ll have to rely on other ways to achieve a similar result.

 Today I’m sharing my Texas Style Oven Brisket Recipe, a dry rubbed brisket roasted in the oven over a water bath with liquid smoke.